TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.41.md

 ---

-And it was told Solomon that Shimei had gone from Jerusalem to Gath, and was come again.
+It was told Solomon that Shimei had gone from Jerusalem to Gath, and was come again.